min2ha/ukwa-site/content/target/39587/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Mick Antoniw on Facebook (Labour AM for Pontypridd)

 Mick Antoniw is the Labour Assembly candidate for Pontypridd at the 2016 National Assembly for Wales election.